 Clostridium butyricum is a type of beneficial bacteria that can naturally be found in the gut microbiome.

-An increasing amount of evidence suggests that this species of bacteria has the potential to protect us from a wide range of health conditions, such as type 2 diabetes, irritable bowel syndrome, and even depression and anxiety.
+An increasing amount of evidence suggests that this species of bacteria has the potential to protect us from a wide range of health conditions, such as type 2 diabetes, and irritable bowel syndrome.